clivetong/Talks/dynamicpgo/README.md

 ### Use profile Guided Optimization

-- checkout Python and build that
+- checkout CPython and build that
 - use the testsuite to generate a profile
 - recompile using this to guide decisions